 Stubb eventually closed the Lubbock restaurant and moved to Austin.
 It was in Austin that he started making his legendary BBQ sauces.
 He also opened up a restaurant and music venue where many more musicians come to eat and play.

-The next time you are in Austin, make sure you visit.
+The next time you are in Austin, make sure you visit the restaurant at 801 Red River.
 And stop by and pay us – the sauce company – a visit.
 We might be cooking up a new flavor of sauce and would welcome feedback from any fan of Stubb’s.

 These are some photos we’ve found over the years that cover the early years.
 I hope you enjoy them as much as we do.